Harve75672/COP3014C-project-/DESCRIPTION.md

 ## Statement of Independent Effort

 I, Briana Harvey, hereby certify that this is my original work completed with the assistance of the resources listed in the reference.
-I used these resources in the following areas: ***[...]***.
+I used these resources in the following areas: with the use of a switch.

 ## Analysis of Specifications